zyf0717/zyf0717.github.io/_posts/2020-08-17-whatsapp-chat-dashboard.markdown

 Next, I will be attempting to deploy this dashboard on my own site hosted on either a Google Cloud Platform virtual machine or my own server.

-My repository on GitHub for this project can be found [here](https://github.com/zyf0717/whatsapp-chats-analysis), and my dashboard can be accessed at [http://34.83.24.53:8050/](http://34.83.24.53:8050/) for now.
+My repository on GitHub for this project can be found [here](https://github.com/zyf0717/whatsapp-chats-analysis).

-*Update: It seems that different phones export WhatsApp chats differently, and thus the dashboard does not work for most exports other than those from my own phone.*